mutfak/awesome-apple-weekly-news/README.md

 Every week list will be divided into categories such as develoment, business related announcements from Apple and others.
 In each category, the order is for contribution.
 If you want to contribute, please read the [guide](https://github.com/mutfak/awesome-apple-weekly-news/blob/master/CONTRIBUTION.md).

 List will contain weekly news and previous weeks' table.

-Weeks from current week will be shown in README.
+News from current week will be shown in README.

 News from previous weeks will be accesible from here.

 News in categories will be marked with certain emojis: